Employment Law for the Employer

-At Phillips Law Group we understand how serious employment law allegations can be and the toll it can take on a business owner.
-At Phillips Law Group we believe in fighting for the rights of employees and employers who have been wrongfully accused.
+At Phillips Dayes Law Firm PC we understand how serious employment law allegations can be and the toll it can take on a business owner.
+At Phillips Dayes Law Firm PC we believe in fighting for the rights of employees and employers who have been wrongfully accused.
 Our attorneys are knowledgeable and experienced in handling employment law claims.

 Using our experience and resources we can help employers being accused of breaking an employment law fight for their rights.
 We have offices located throughout Arizona and proudly serve the following areas: